 It’s critical to build a strong company culture inspired by core values.
 Most entrepreneurs have so much that they need to deal with that they forget to address the absolute heart of any business.
 Without optimizing conversions, no matter what a business does, especially if it raises money and has a high burn rate, it’ll be futile trying to survive when the money runs dry.
 Address the conversions early on to ensure that there’s a positive ROI on any ad spends.
 Then you know you have a sustainable business.

 You can’t solely rely on organic traffic methods like search engine optimization.
-Without conversion optimization, any business is wasting their time.
+Without conversion optimization, any business is wasting its time.
 Even long-shot unicorns need to focus on income-producing, conversion-optimizing activities, even while building up a customer base.
 Without it, it’s merely a matter of time until the money runs out and executives are scrambling to keep the doors open.

 Telling Ineffectual Brand Stories: Failure to deliver real value

 At the heart of any business is value.
 The world’s most successful businesses deliver the most value.
 Plain and simple.
 Find a way that you can under-promise but over-deliver.
 Always over-deliver.
 No matter what the situation.
-If you’re looking for a fast buck or to get rich quick, you’ll quickly find yourself at a dead end.
+If you’re looking for a fast buck or to get rich quickly, you’ll quickly find yourself at a dead end.
 Instead, focus on the real value proposition.
 If you’re not adding as much (if not more) value as your competitors, then you need to rethink your approach.

 If you are going to succeed in business you will have a clear definition of your customer.
 It is not an abstract idea.
 It is something that can be expressed in numbers.